-For example, the primary audience for action/fantasy films is often males in their teens & 20s.
+For example, the primary audience for action films is often males in their teens & 20s.
 But a movie like Wonder Woman moves the primary audience into both genders.
-A television series like The Gilmore Girls or Anne with an E has two primary audiences: teenage girls and their parents.
+A television series like Anne with an E has two primary audiences: teenage girls and their parents.
 But these series also appeal to Baby Boomer audiences who crave small-town humor and comfort watching.

 Take audience research with a grain of salt.
 Film marketers and sales agents often underestimate the cross-generational, cross-national appeal of great stories.
 K-dramas are loved and respected by people who are a) not Asian; and b) not young men & women.
 Half the world watches the Great British Baking Show.
 You have some leeway.

 Know your competition.
 If you have a sense of how other indie films in your space & genre have performed, you’ll have a realistic idea of how your film will be received.

 - Assemble a list of 5-6 comps in your genre/s